Which Singapore REITs Offer The Best Returns in 2018? (A Comparison Table)

 SPH REIT was established with the aim of investing directly or indirectly in a portfolio of income-producing real estate properties used for retail purposes.
-Its portfolio is made of up of 910,395 square feet of Net Lettable area valued at about S$2.278 billion.
+Its portfolio is made up of 910,395 square feet of the Net Lettable area valued at about S$2.278 billion.

-The REIT owns the Paragon and the Clementi Mall which enjoy occupancy rate of 100%.
+The REIT owns the Paragon and the Clementi Mall which enjoy an occupancy rate of 100%.
 Some of the REIT’s largest tenants include Burberry Distribution Company, club 21 Pte, and Cold Storage Singapore.

 What makes this REIT stand out compared to other REITs in Singapore is the fact that it has a low gearing level.
 Gearing Level refers to a company’s debt, relative to its equity.
 A low score, in this case, guarantees more stability when it comes to distribution as fewer distributions go into the repayments of debts.

-SPH REIT remains well positioned to carry out acquisitions in future to further strengthen its disposable income stream, given the strength of its balance sheet that is void of too much debt.
+SPH REIT remains well positioned to carry out acquisitions in the future to further strengthen its disposable income stream, given the strength of its balance sheet that is void of too much debt.

 Ascendas is the largest real estate investment trust dealing with business and industrial space.
 As of the end of 2017, the REIT owned a total of 101 properties in Singapore and 31 properties in Australia.
 Unlike other REITs, it has more than 1,350 tenants which means it does not depend on one particular tenant for rental income.

 No single tenant accounts for more than 5% of the REIT’s gross monthly revenue.
 However, ten of the REIT largest tenants account for 20.6% of the total gross rental income.
 Singapore Telecommunications is one of the REITs largest tenants